TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-creating-alerts-questions-about-alert-rule-best-practices.md

 # What are the alert rule best practices

-To learn more about the alert rule best practices, see the tutorial [Create custom analytic rules to detect suspicious threats](https://docs.microsoft.com/azure/sentinel/tutorial-detect-threats-custom) for information about:
+To learn more about the alert rule best practices, see the tutorial [Create custom analytic rules to detect suspicious threats](https://docs.microsoft.com/azure/sentinel/tutorial-detect-threats-custom).

 ## **Recommended Documents**